Infineon/XMC-for-Arduino/README.txt

 ![Infineon Board Entry](https://raw.githubusercontent.com/infineon/assets/master/Pictures/Boards_Manager_Entry.png)

-In the boards list **Tools** > **Board**, the XMC microcontroller boards XMC2Go, XMC1100 Boot Kit, and XMC4700 Relax Kit are added and can be used from now on.
+In the boards list **Tools** > **Board**, the XMC microcontroller boards are added and can be used from now on.

 ![Board List](https://raw.githubusercontent.com/infineon/assets/master/Pictures/Board_List.png)

 ### Important Notes

-* **New beyond Arduino, additional GPIO modes supported, INPUT_PULLDOWN and OUTPUT_OPENDRAIN Something most advanced users and engineers want often, not available on AVR boards**
-* **This integration will only work for Arduino IDE >=1.5**
+* This integration will only work for Arduino IDE >=1.5
-* **The XMC1100 Boot Kit has limitations if compared to the official Arduino boards (consult the [XMC-for-Arduino Wiki](https://github.com/Infineon/XMC-for-Arduino/wiki) for more information)**
+* The XMC1100 Boot Kit has limitations if compared to the official Arduino boards (consult the [XMC-for-Arduino Wiki](https://github.com/Infineon/XMC-for-Arduino/wiki) for more information)
-* **Refer also to the LICENSE.md/txt file for further information**
+* Refer also to the LICENSE.md/txt file for further information
-* **Arduino 1.8.0 IDE might have problems with the XMC-for-Arduino releases**
+* Arduino 1.8.0 IDE might have problems with the XMC-for-Arduino releases

+## Contributors
+* Paul Carpenter